ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

     Updated ~/.config/ansys_tools_local_product_launcher/config.json

-The new configuration will be used by the :func:`.launch_acp` function.
+The new configuration is used by the :func:`.launch_acp` function.
 Note that you may have to restart your Python session for the changes to take effect.

 Choosing the launch mode at runtime